swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 #### Viewing Zoom Room Availability

 Zoom room calendar views are public - anyone can view whether a room is available.
-Only Carpentries staff members can actually book a room.
-If a room is available, please contact a staff member or team@carpentries.org if you would like to make a room reservation.
+Only Carpentries core team members can actually book a room.
+If a room is available, please contact a core team member or team@carpentries.org if you would like to make a room reservation.

 Room availability can be viewed below.
 * Red: Room 1